We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This two-tone solitaire engagement ring is a perfect solution for those who can’t decide between 14K Yellow Gold and 14K White Gold

 If you’ve been doing the math in your head for that last example, you might have noticed that it doesn’t make a lot of sense.
-After all, if 14K gold is 58.3% pure gold, shouldn’t it be use a “583” stamp instead of a “585” one?
+After all, if 14K gold is 58.3% pure gold, shouldn’t it use a “583” stamp instead of a “585” one?

 The reason for the 585 stamp is that many manufacturers produce their 14K gold to be slightly purer than the 14 out of 24 parts standard.
 This is a popular European practice that’s followed by many producers of gold jewelry, thus the “585” stamp.